My Super Simple Mushy Peas Recipe

 Homemade fish and chips- it’s a classic for good reason.

 Your roast dinner.
 If Sunday roasts are your thing, then homemade mushy peas are the perfect side dish.
-In our house, we are Monday night roast people, so you’ll find us eating our side of mushy peas most Mondays alongside a Leg of lamb or this roast chicken with herbs de Provence.
+In our house, we are Monday night roast people, so you’ll find us eating our side of mushy peas most Mondays alongside a Leg of lamb or this Dutch oven roast chicken recipe.

 Have leftovers and want to rehash them for another night’s dinner?